mrdannii/frontend-code-challenge-productbox/README.md

 ### Features

-- Users can view a list of all products or filter them by category, price, or rating.
+- Users can view a list of all listed products.
-- Users can add products to their cart and checkout with a mock payment system.
+- Users can add products to their cart and checkout.
 - Users can also sell their own products by filling out a form with product details and uploading an image.
 - The form uses Formik and Yup for validation and error handling.
-- Users can view the details of each product, such as description, reviews, and seller information.
+- Users can view the details of each product.
 - The website has a responsive design that adapts to different screen sizes and devices.

 ### Features
-- Home: This is the landing page that shows a welcome message and some featured products.
+- Home: This is the landing page that shows a welcome message.
 - All Products: This is the page that shows all the products available for sale.
-Users can filter and sort the products by various criteria.
 - Cart: This is the page that shows the items in the user’s cart.
-Users can edit the quantity or remove items from their cart.
-They can also proceed to checkout and complete their order.
+Users can remove items from their cart.
+They can also proceed to checkout.
 - Error: This is the page that shows an error message when something goes wrong, such as a network failure or an invalid URL.
 - Add New Product: This is the page that allows users to sell their own products.
 Users have to fill out a form with product details and upload an image.
 The form uses Formik and Yup for validation and error handling.
 - Product Details: This is the page that shows the details of a specific product, such as description, reviews, and seller information.
 Users can also add the product to their cart or write a review.